speedmax/h2o-php/README.md

 The page.html extends base.html, now you will be able to override any block previously defined.

-There is a very good article about template inheritance in django, in area of template inheritance h2o work exactly the same way.
+There is a very good article about template inheritance in Django, in area of template inheritance h2o work exactly the same way.

 [Power of inheritance][3] is a very good blog post explaining inheritance